Rhynchocyon: Distribution

-R. chrysopyguus, R. cirnei, and R. petersi are allopatrically distributed; with the more recently discovered R. udzungwensis and subspecies R. cirnei reichardi exhibiting parapatric distributions.
+R. chrysopygus, R. cirnei, and R. petersi are allopatrically distributed; with the more recently discovered R. udzungwensis and subspecies R. cirnei reichardi exhibiting parapatric distributions.
 Some introgression (hybridization) has taken place between R. udzungwensis and R. cirnei reichardi as detected by mtDNA.
+R. p. adersi is rare and unique in its distribution, being found isolated on the islands of the Zanzibar Archipelago.
+R. c. reichardi is typically found in the Rift Valley highlands of Tanzania, Zambia, and Malawi, with R. c. hendersoni found in the highlands of northern Malawi.